Benito Mussolini: Views on antisemitism and race

 Until 1938 Mussolini had denied any antisemitism within the Fascist Party.

-The relationship between Mussolini and Adolf Hitler was a contentious one early on.
-While Hitler cited Mussolini as an influence and privately expressed great admiration for him, Mussolini had little regard for Hitler, especially after the Nazis had his friend and ally, Engelbert Dollfuss, the Austrofascist dictator of Austria, killed in 1934.

-With the assassination of Dollfuss, Mussolini attempted to distance himself from Hitler by rejecting much of the racialism (particularly Nordicism) and antisemitism espoused by the Nazis.
-Mussolini during this period rejected biological racism, at least in the Nazi sense, and instead emphasised "Italianising" the parts of the Italian Empire he had desired to build.
-He declared that the ideas of eugenics and the racially charged concept of an Aryan nation were not possible.
+The relationship between Mussolini and Hitler was a contentious one early on.
+While Hitler cited Mussolini as an influence and privately expressed admiration for him, Mussolini had little regard for Hitler, especially after the Nazis had his friend and ally, Engelbert Dollfuss, the Austrofascist dictator of Austria, killed in 1934.
+With the assassination of Dollfuss, Mussolini attempted to distance himself from Hitler by rejecting much of the racialism and antisemitism espoused by the Nazis.
+Mussolini during this period rejected biological racism, at least in the Nazi sense, and instead emphasised "Italianising" the parts of the Italian Empire he desired to build.
+He declared that the ideas of eugenics and racially charged concept of an Aryan nation were impossible.
 Mussolini dismissed the idea of a master race as "arrant nonsense, stupid and idiotic".

-When discussing the Nazi decree that the German people must carry a passport with either Aryan or Jewish racial affiliation marked on it, in 1934, Mussolini wondered how they would designate membership in the "Germanic race":
+When discussing the Nazi decree that Germans must carry a passport with either Aryan or Jewish racial affiliation marked in 1934, Mussolini wondered how they would designate membership in the "Germanic race":

 But which race?
 Does there exist a German race?
 Has it ever existed?
 Will it ever exist?
 Reality, myth, or hoax of the theorists?

 Ah well, we respond, a Germanic race does not exist.
 Various movements.
 Curiosity.
 Stupor.
 We repeat.
 Does not exist.
 We don't say so.
 Scientists say so.
 Hitler says so.

 When German-Jewish journalist Emil Ludwig asked about his views on race in 1933, Mussolini exclaimed:

 Race!
 It is a feeling, not a reality: ninety-five percent, at least, is a feeling.
 Nothing will ever make me believe that biologically pure races can be shown to exist today.
 Amusingly enough, not one of those who have proclaimed the "nobility" of the Teutonic race was himself a Teuton.
 Gobineau was a Frenchman, (Houston Stewart) Chamberlain, an Englishman; Woltmann, a Jew; Lapouge, another Frenchman.

 In a speech given in Bari in 1934, he reiterated his attitude towards the German concept of a master race:

 Thirty centuries of history allow us to look with supreme pity on certain doctrines which are preached beyond the Alps by the descendants of those who were illiterate when Rome had Caesar, Virgil and Augustus.

 Though Italian Fascism varied its official positions on race from the 1920s to 1934, ideologically Italian Fascism did not originally discriminate against the Italian-Jewish community: Mussolini recognised that a small contingent had lived there "since the days of the Kings of Rome" and should "remain undisturbed".
 There were even some Jews in the National Fascist Party, such as Ettore Ovazza, who in 1935 founded the Jewish Fascist paper La Nostra Bandiera ("Our Flag").
+Mussolini reached out to the Muslims in his empire and in the predominantly Arab countries of the Middle East.
+In 1937, the Muslims of Libya presented Mussolini with the "Sword of Islam" while Fascist propaganda pronounced him as the "Protector of Islam".